davidgroves/SkyPlusController/README.md

 I reverse engineered the protocol from wireshark pcaps based on the ipad app to make this work.
 I'm doing very crude sending of things to the sockets that the ipad app does.

+The Alexa skill implements the WeMo protocol (https://www.wemo.com/), so that Alexa can discover the skill and it can work within your home network.

 Known Issues / Bugs.
 ====================